Category Archives: businesses

 A HistoryLink article by Greg Lange tells of the large-scale layoffs of employees at Boeing Aircraft which set off a recession in Seattle from 1967 to 1972.
 The population of Seattle plummeted as people left town to find work elsewhere. … Continue reading

 In the 1940s the intersection of 35th Avenue NE and NE 95th Street had gas stations on three corners, and a used-car lot as well.
-This intersection on the northern boundary of the Wedgwood neighborhood once called itself Morningside or … Continue reading
+This intersection on the northern boundary of the Wedgwood neighborhood was once called Morningside or … Continue reading